Ready or Not (video game): Modes

 Context menus are used to give orders to non-player teammates in Ready or Not.

 Missions are played in single player with AI teammates, or cooperatively with up to 5 players through online multiplayer.
-A competitive player versus player mode is planned for sometime after the 1.0 release.
+A competitive player versus player was available before it was cut after the 1.0 release.

 Four singleplayer modes are available at the start, those being the Commander, Quick Play, Ironman Mode, and Training.

 Training is a tutorial that takes place in the firing range of the LSPD station that teaches players the basics of the game, such as using basic equipment and how to issue commands.

 Commander is the main single player mode.
 The player manages a SWAT team and after every mission, the mental states of officers will deteriorate.
 Mental state deterioration rate depends on a variety of factors, such as killing suspects instead of arresting them or if a fellow SWAT team member dies.
 Team members can be sent to therapy by the player or forced into therapy if their mental state gets too low, making them unavailable to deploy for some time.
 Only three team members can be in therapy at once.
 If a team member fails to have their stress levels reduced, they will resign.
 If individual team members are used for long enough, they will eventually unlock a trait which will alter the team dynamic such as increasing the overall accuracy of the team or making suspects more likely to surrender.

 Ironman Mode is the same as Commander Mode; however, if the player dies their entire progress is reset from the beginning.

 Quick Play removes the management system from Commander, but otherwise plays the same.
 Since the management system is removed, team members will not have access to traits.